RolleTech/RolleTech/README.md

 ## About me

 I'm a data scientist and full-stack developer focused on solving real business problems.
 At Deloitte, I analyzed Navy data and built Tableau dashboards.
 At Howard's Cybersecurity Analytics Center, I developed ML models to diagnose operational inefficiencies.
-I'm interested in data engineering, ML ops, and building scalable analytics systems.
+I'm interested in data engineering, ML Ops, and building scalable analytics systems.

 ---